syntalos/syntalos/docs/modules/pyapi_syio.rst

 :   Wait for any new input to arrive via our input ports.

+`check_running() ‑> bool`
+:   Process all messages and return True if we are still running, False if we are supposed to shut down.

 `get_input_port(arg0: str) ‑> object`
 :   Get reference to input port with the give ID.